corydozen/serverless-cdk-cicd/02/README.md

 cdk deploy
 ```

 The difference is that the CDK (or maybe CloudFormation) will see that your table already exists, and it will only deploy a [changeset](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).
 This way you don't have to wait for everything to be re-built any time you want to make a change.
 We only have one table now, so it's not a big deal.
-But once you have a bunch of resource, this will make a large difference.
+But once you have a bunch of resources, this will make a large difference.

 ### Conclusion <a name="conclusion"></a>

 Now you have built a DynamoDb table that autoscales.
-And it's definition is written in code and can be deployed in anyone's AWS account.
+And its definition is written in code and can be deployed in anyone's AWS account.

 As I said in the first blog post, I hope this made sense.
 But if not, hit me up on [twitter](https://twitter.com/murribu), or file an issue/pr on this repo.